aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-conversion/achieving-pdf-compliance-convert-to-pdf-a-format/_index.md

 ## Compliance with Archiving Standards

-PDF/A compliance aligns with archival standards, making it suitable for legal and official document archiving.
+PDF/A compliance aligns with archival standards, making it suitable for legal and  document archiving.

 ## Potential Challenges and How to Address Them